Top 15 Scala Libraries for Data Science in 2023

 To sum up

 As you can see, there are plenty of tools and the number is still growing.
-To make sure you are fully up to date, check out this repo: https://github.com/lauris/awesome-scala#science-and-data-analysis where most libraries are mentioned.
+To ensure you are fully up to date, check out this repo: https://github.com/lauris/awesome-scala#science-and-data-analysis, where most libraries are mentioned.
 All of this is thanks to Scala’s growing popularity and demand.
 We encourage you to jump in and give it a go, it’s much more fun that way!